 All of the stacks at Northern Pulp emit volatile organic compounds (VOCs) as well as Total Reduced Sulphur (TRS), which is a mixture of compounds containing sulphur, and includes hydrogen sulphide, the gas with a characteristic “rotten egg” smell.
 But most of the VOCs and TRS comes from the recovery boiler, where the “black liquor” — the waste from the Kraft process — is burned to recover the sodium and sulphides, dispose of the unwanted dissolved wood components, and generate steam.

 The problem is, ESP units are not designed to remove combustion gases; they are meant to deal with particulates.
-8 You need properly functioning scrubbers to remove these gases.
+For evidence of this just take a look at the self-reported NPRI data, which shows that the new ESP in the recovery boiler is doing little if anything when it comes to VOCs.
+In 2012, before the new … Continue reading You need properly functioning scrubbers to remove these gases.
 But the scrubber in the recovery boiler is 50 years old, and it’s also designed for lower flows, says one industry insider, who agreed to speak to me on the condition of anonymity.
 He said it can handle flows around 500 tonnes/day but the mill has ramped up its pulp production, sometimes close to 1,000 tonnes/day, which he says could result in an “exponential drop” in scrubber efficiency.

 Up in Smoke